feniljain/knowledge-base/life/README.md

 - If most of us are ashamed of shabby clothes and shoddy furniture, let us be more ashamed of shabby ideas and shoddy philosophies. - Albert Einstein
 - All things are difficult before they are easy - Thomas Fuller
 - Wanting to be someone else is a waste of who you are.
+- Take criticism seriously, but not personally.
+If there is truth or merit in the criticism, try to learn from it.
+Otherwise, let it roll right off you. - Hillay Clinton
+- Forget all the reasons why it won't work and believe the one reason why it will.
+- If you want your life to be a magnificent story, then begin by realising that you are the author. - Mark Houlahan

 ## Books: